 Row 2: sc in the BL of each sc.
 Turn.

 Row 3: ch 1, sc in BL each of sc.
 Join with slst to main body.
 Slst up to the next hdc in the main body (functions as a ch 1).
 Turn

 Repeat rows 2 and 3 working in the back loops across the width of the hat.
 Fasten off leaving a long tail.

 Fold the rectangle in half and sew the seam together to form a tube.
-Weave yarn through the hdcs at the top of the hat.
+To close the top, weave yarn through the hdcs at the top of the hat.
 Pull gently as you weave through the hdcs to cinch to top of the hat closed.

 Please tag me on social using #stitchingtog if you make this.
 I love seeing your finished patterns!